leejoonli/code-every-day/log.md

 ## Thoughts

 Was able to do a Python one line return statement.
 Had some trouble because the find index methods in Python don't return the current index of iteration.

+# Day 74 (4/17/2022)

+## Codewars

+Did a codewars challenge today.
+The challenge was to return a sorted list if the input is truthy.

+## Thoughts

+Tried to do a one line return statement but syntax was off.
+Was on the right track but didn't quite get it.